thames

 Start the Day with a Traditional Full English Breakfast

 Kick off your morning with a classic Full English Breakfast.
-This beloved dish has bacon, sausages, eggs, beans, mushrooms, grilled tomatoes, and toast with a hot tea or coffee.
-You’ll find this breakfast in numerous local cafes and pubs all over the UK, making it an ideal meal to start your activities.
+This beloved dish features bacon, sausages, eggs, beans, mushrooms, grilled tomatoes, and toast, served with hot tea or coffee.
+You’ll find this breakfast in numerous local cafes and pubs throughout the UK, making it an ideal meal to start your day’s activities.

 • Recommended Spots: Check out The Wolseley in London for fancy morning eats or visit a small café in Edinburgh for a warm beginning to your day.